Tech Talent

 Supply & Demand for Tech Talent

-The Athens Tech Talent Day is the first of an innovative series of initiatives designed to focus attention on the supply and demand for tech talent and professions.
-The Talent Day provides policy-makers, employers and education and training institutions a structured space to discuss labour market forecasts; provision of talent; compensation and retention of talent; the transformation of educational curricula and more.
+The Tech Talent Track provides policy-makers, employers and education and training institutions a structured space to discuss labour market forecasts; provision of talent; compensation and retention of talent; the transformation of educational curricula and more.
 This event is accompanied by space set aside for recruitment sessions: one-to-one interviews and preliminary contracts for recruitment rounds.

 The rapid advancement of emerging technologies such as artificial intelligence (AI), quantum computing, robotics, green hydrogen, and other deep tech areas has outpaced the availability of skilled professionals, leading to significant talent shortages that could impede further innovation and growth.